 Rainforest on the banks of the Tortuguero River

-After breakfast, you’ll depart early in the morning for Tortuguero National Park, on the northern Caribbean coast, stopping en route for a snack.
+After breakfast, you'll depart early in the morning for Tortuguero National Park on the northern Caribbean coast, stopping en route for a snack.
 Maybe try the gallo pinto (rice mixed with black beans), Costa Rica's unofficial national dish, often served with eggs or cheese.

 Getting to Tortuguero is an adventure in itself.
 On this nearly four-hour road trip, you'll head northeast out of town, leaving the concrete jungle of San José behind as you enter the tropical rainforests of Braulio Carrillo National Park.
-As you wind around the green mountains at various altitudes, exotic flora and fauna will present itself depending on the elevation.
+As you wind around the green mountains at various altitudes, exotic flora and fauna will present themselves depending on the elevation.
 Squirrel monkeys can be found here, as can scarlet macaws.

-After passing small towns and banana plantations you'll reach a small boat dock along the network of canals that feed into the Tortuguero River.
-Once aboard for the approximately 90-minute trip, you can relax and enjoy the ambiance as you zip along the calm waters—maybe make a game of spotting fish and birds as you enter Tortuguero National Park.
+After passing small towns and banana plantations, you'll reach a small boat dock along the network of canals that feed into the Tortuguero River.
+Once aboard for the approximately 90-minute trip, you can relax and enjoy the ambience as you zip along the calm waters—maybe make a game of spotting fish and birds as you enter Tortuguero National Park.
 Once you arrive, the rest of the day is free for you to relax in your hotel (where meals are included).
 If you do decide to dine out, the area isn't lacking for restaurants—you'll find everything from pizza and crepes to jerk chicken and fresh-baked banana bread.

 Day 3: Turtle Spotting in Tortuguero